Skip to Main Content

 Extensive Research Description

-1. Role of the renin-angiotensin-aldosterone system in modulating oxidative stress, inflammation and fibrinolysis.
 The renin-angiotensin-aldosterone system (RAAS) is one of the major blood pressure regulating systems in the body.
 The small peptide angiotensin II, Ang II, raises blood pressure by constricting blood vessels and increasing salt retention, in part by stimulating synthesis of the mineralocorticoid aldosterone.
-We now understand that the RAAS has other detrimental effects on the blood vessels, heart and kidney.
-Both Ang II and aldosterone cause inflammation and fibrosis and promote clotting.
-Studies in our laboratory have examined the mechanisms of these effects.
+Studies in our laboratory have examined how Ang II and aldosterone cause inflammation and fibrosis, promote clotting and affect the risk of diabetes.

 Coauthors